HiLab-git/PyMIC/docs/source/usage.ssl.rst

 .. note::

-   The configuration items vary with different SLL methods.
-Please refer to the API of each built-in SLL method for details of the correspoinding configuration.
+   The configuration items vary with different SSL methods.
+Please refer to the API of each built-in SSL method for details of the correspoinding configuration.

 Built-in SSL Methods
 --------------------

 :mod:`pymic.net_run_ssl.ssl_abstract.SSLSegAgent` is the abstract class used for semi-supervised learning.
-The built-in SLL methods are child classes of  :mod:`SSLSegAgent`.
+The built-in SSL methods are child classes of  :mod:`SSLSegAgent`.
 The available SSL methods implemnted in PyMIC are listed in :mod:`pymic.net_run_ssl.ssl_main.SSLMethodDict`, and they are: